szymon2024/Two-distances-intersection-plugin/README.md

 Note 2: After each using the plugin, measure the designated distances with the qgis measurement tool to see the precision is sufficient for you.

 Version 1.0.14.

-RUN RUN !
-GOOD LUCK !
+run run ! good luck !

 Short video:
 ![Two-distances-intersection-plugin](first_look.gif)